-Balance in organ playing, Part I
+Balance In Organ Playing, Part I

 How an organist sits on the bench is balance.
-It's a too small word for a very great thing [See blog, What About Bench Position).
-If we can agree that balance lies at the very foundation of the physical control from which all technical precision develops, and that whatever is correct with respect to sitting at the organ ought to permit maximum balance in order of the body to function at its very best, then it follows that balance should be given special study from the very beginning.
+Balance is a too small word for a very great thing [See blog, What About Bench Position).
+If we can agree that balance lies at the very foundation of the physical control from which all technical precision develops, and that whatever is correct with respect to sitting at the organ ought to permit maximum balance in order of the body to function at its very best, then it follows that this should be given special study from the very beginning.
 The player simply cannot afford to permit his or her ideas about how to sit on the bench to be formulated by past successes in performing repertoire no matter how wonderful they may have been, any habits of playing that have become second nature over the years, or observations made of other players that he or she admires.

 Everything with organ playing is balance.

 Balance is involved with an organist's footwear.
 The organ is never performed in public without wearing shoes, therefore shoes should always be worn during practice [See blog, The Ten Commandments Of Organ Practice, Commandment No. 8].
-The shoes used should have a thin leather sole, be built on a straight last so the soles do not project, and have slightly elevated, leather heels [See blog, Shoes, Part I].
+The habit of playing the pedals without shoes can even lead to ankle strain and injury.
+The shoes used should have a thin leather or suede sole.
+These should be built on a straight last so the soles do not project.
+The heels should be slightly elevated and made of leather [See blog, Shoes, Part I].
 Beyond that, the claims of authorities on the subject differ widely, giving rise to a wide variety of styles and shapes in actual use.
-Playing in "street shoes" is acceptable as long as they're clean, dry, made of material that will allow the foot to easily glide on the keys, have a decent heel, and are otherwise of the correct construct to allow for deft technique.
+Specialty shoes may be obtained from many sources and can be ordered from a number of companies.
+Playing in "street shoes" is acceptable as long as they're clean, dry, made of material that will allow the foot to easily glide on the keys, have a slightly elevated heel, and are otherwise of the correct construct to allow for deft technique.

 Virgil Fox, for example, preferred only a 3/4 inch heel; his organ shoes were simple black patent leather lace-up tuxedo style shoes with a standard 1/2 inch heel which he had built up another 1/4 inch (being the showman that he was, he also had the backs of his heels and the tops studded with rhinestones ...
 Hector Olivera, when performing in public, also wears rhinestones in the heels of his shoes).
 Marie-Madeleine Durufle, for her part, preferred 4 inch stilettos.
 Some organists even prefer all rubber heels which tend to grip the pedal keys and make sliding from one key to another more difficult.
 Nonetheless, wearing an elevated heel is helpful because pedaling becomes more deft and requires a minimum of motion, permitting more accuracy in very rapid passages because moving from heel to toe there is less ankle movement.
 This can be critical when playing certain historic organs, particularly in France where it takes a lost of pressure on the keys to get the pedals to play because of linkage and where the heels cannot be used as easily.
 This has been alleviated to some extent with the construction of new consoles.
 An elevated heel is also necessary to permit intervals of thirds or fourths to be played with a single foot (required in certain compositions), the note farthest from the center of the pedalboard being taken with the toe and the note closest to the center with the heel.
 This is to miss any notes in between [See blog, A Third Hand].